Loren Shibley, President

 L.E.A.D.E.R.S. is the name for our self-advocacy group.
 The members of this group truly focus on activities that promote inclusion and increase self-empowerment.

-We meet twice each month on Wednesday evenings at 5:30 pm.
-Meetings are held at our 1845 Kenmore Avenue facility in Kenmore, New York.
+We meet on the first and third Wednesday of the month at 5:30 pm.
+Meetings are held at the North Park Branch Library, 975 Hertel Avenue, Buffalo.
 Everyone is welcome to join!
 Please call (716) 447-9999, extension 101 for more information.

 Listen – Pay attention to others